Facilitator Support

 Personal Support

-• We all need support in our lives.
-This helps ground us, helps with thinking more clearly, helps with releasing pent up frustrations, etc. These calls can be structured in different ways, for example
+We all need support in our lives.
+This helps ground us, helps with thinking more clearly, helps with releasing frustrations etc. The calls can be structured in a way that works for everyone.

 Pre-Circle Support